dilshankarunarathne/docker-notes/README.md

 In Linux, standard input represents the keyboard, and standard output is the screen.
 But we can always change the source of thes inputs or outputs.
 This is called **redirection**.

 If we read the content of a file, let's say `file1.txt` - it will automatically be printed out to the console because that is the standard output.
-But we can use the
+But we can use the redirection operator `>` to output it to something else.
+For example:
+`cat file1.txt > file2.txt` will output the content of `file1.txt` to `file2.txt`.